Princess Augusta of Great Britain

 Augusta of Great Britain (Augusta Frederica; 31 July 1737 – 23 March 1813) was a British princess, granddaughter of George II and the only elder sibling of George III.
 She was Duchess of Brunswick-Lüneburg and Princess of Brunswick-Wolfenbüttel by marriage to Charles William Ferdinand, Duke of Brunswick.
-Her daughter Caroline was the spouse of George IV.
+Her daughter Caroline was the wife of George IV.

 Early life

-Princess Augusta was born at St. James's Palace.
+Princess Augusta was born at St. James's Palace on 31 July 1737.

 As she was the first born child of Frederick, Prince of Wales and the first born grandchild of George II of Great Britain and Caroline of Ansbach, Augusta was second in line for the throne of Great Britain, which changed a year later in 1738, when her brother Prince George (later George III of Great Britain) was born.
+Her mother was the Princess Augusta of Saxe-Gotha.